Easy chicken recipes you’ll love...

 Who doesn’t love chicken?
 It’s cheap, nutritious and popular with all the family.
 But if you’re struggling to find new chicken recipes or ideas, these may provide you with flocks of new meals, from unusual ways to roast, family food the children will love and tasty ideas for the barbecue!

-At this time of year, many thoughts turn to barbecues, and of course chicken is one of the most popular foods for cooking al fresco!
+In the summer many thoughts turn to barbecues, and of course chicken is one of the most popular foods for cooking al fresco!
 One good tip is to part-cook the chicken in the oven or microwave before adding it to the grill – as always, it must be cooked through and this can take a while, especially if you’re feeding a crowd.

 Delia has some fabulous barbecue chicken recipes on the site, including chicken marinated with whole spices and the lovely low-fat marinated chicken brochettes wtih green couscous